Flightless-Bird-Robotics/Robin_Dual_Ant_ESC-6-24V_2-6S_3.6A/README.md

 The polarity of the motors does not matter, and can be flipped later in software through the third signal line;

 ## Programming section
-To program the ESC, power it on and wait for the red LED blink a second time.
+On startup the red LED wil blink once, and the esc will beep once plus once for every 25% mixing.
+(Up to 5 times) To program the ESC, power it on and wait for the red LED blink a second time.
 The ESC is now in programming mode.
 Any non zero input on the Signal 1 and Signal 2 will end the programming mode.
 The red LED will be permanently on when in driving mode.